Drm1986/Faithful-Remaster/docs/GETTING_STARTED_TUTORIAL.md

 - The workflow filenames must match exactly.
 - The bundled RGB workflows currently use `dreamshaperXL_lightningDPMSDE.safetensors` as the SDXL checkpoint.
-- Juggernaut XL is supported only if you edit the workflow checkpoint node and export/update the API workflow.
 - Restart ComfyUI after adding or renaming model files.

 Useful official/source links: